gleechi/gleechi.github.io/pages/1.0.0/knowledge/grasp_interaction.md

 {% include tip.html content="For grasp animation speed, lower value means faster grasp, for release animation speed, lower value means faster release." %}

-{% include important.html content="For both grasp and release animation speed, there is a minimum allowed value.
-So any value specified in the GUI that is smaller than the min value will be clamped to this min value." %}

 ### Throw Velocity Scale and Throw Angular Velocity Scale

 The two velocity scales allow you to scale up and down throwing power when an object is released from all grasping hands.